yuku/textcomplete/README.md

 var replaceFunc = function (value) { return '$1@' + value + ' '; };
 ```

-The result is going to be used to replace the textarea's text content using `String.prototype.replace` with `matchRegExp`:
+The result is going to be used to replace the value of textarea using `String.prototype.replace` with `matchRegExp`:

 ```js
 textarea.value = textarea.value.replace(matchRegExp, replaceFunc(value));